Maine's OUI/DUI Laws and First, Second, and Third Conviction Penalties

 • a license suspension of six years.

-For a third offense involving an unlawful refusal to take a blood, breath, or urine test, the minimum jail time is 40 days and the minimum fine is $1,400.
+For a third OUI offense involving an unlawful refusal to take a blood, breath, or urine test, the minimum jail time is 40 days and the minimum fine is $1,400.
+(Me.
+Rev. Stat. tit.
+29-A, § 2411 (2025).)

 Treatment Requirements for Maine OUI Offenders

-A second or subsequent OUI conviction will require the driver to complete an alcohol and drug program.
+A driver with a second or subsequent OUI conviction must complete an alcohol and drug program.
+(Me.
+Rev. Stat. tit.
+29-A, § 2411 (2025).)

 Getting a Restricted License Following an OUI Suspension in Maine

-Drivers who have their license suspended for an OUI offense are generally eligible for early reinstatement and a restricted license.
+Drivers who have their license suspended for an OUI offense generally are eligible for early reinstatement and a restricted license.
 To obtain the restricted license, the driver must install an ignition interlock device (IID), petition to the Secretary of State for reinstatement, and complete the following requirements:

 • First offense.
 For a first offense, the driver must complete 30 days of the suspension and maintain an IID for the remainder of the original suspension period.

-A work-related hardship license may also be available for a first-offense OUI-related suspension.
+A work-related hardship or restricted license may also be available for a first-offense OUI-related suspension.
+(Me.
+Rev. Stat. tit.
+29-A, § 2503 (2025).)

 Maine's Underage OUI Laws